malvasochiara/signal-noise-simulator/README.md

 ```

 ## Scripts overview

 ### signal_toolkit.py

+The `signal_toolkit.py` script contains a set of functions for generating signals and adding noise.
+Below is an overview of the available functions:

 #### `generate_random_frequencies`
 Generates an array of random frequencies within a valid range to avoid aliasing.
 The frequencies are integers randomly selected between 1 Hz and the Nyquist frequency (half the sampling rate).